“Being in Prague feels like you are in a fairy tale, except for one key difference – the city of Prague is for real.”

 You can board the tram at any station of your preference.

-So, if you want to avoid walking or the crowd of public transportation, we recommend you hire a taxi.
+If you want to avoid walking or the crowd of public transportation, we recommend you hire a taxi.

 Prague Castle hours

-Prague Castle is open for tourists daily.
+Prague Castle is open for visitors every day of the year.

 Summer season timings (1 Apr to 31 Oct)